SegoCode/AviraCL/README.md

 - Custom Scan to select specific folders or files to scan
 - Configuration settings such as file types to scan
 - Malware database updates
+- All downloads are directly from the official Avira repository

 ## Usage & info